Misclassification in Difference-in-differences Models: Empirical Illustration

 Table \ref{tab3} presents our findings on the effect of the legal reform on investment decisions.
-Unlike the original study, we do not include covariates in our estimation because doing so is outside the scope of this paper and is not crucial for the parallel trends assumption to hold.\footnote{Our results replicate the estimates in Table 3 of the original study, albeit without covariates.
+We replicate the original analysis without covariates.\footnote{Our results replicate the estimates in Table 3 of the original study, albeit without covariates.
 Some of the covariates used in the original study include municipality characteristics such as population size, municipality finance measures, and temperature and rainfall variables.} Columns 1 and 2 present the DID estimates using 2005 and 2007 to mark the post-intervention periods, respectively.
 Both sets of DID estimates show that the legal reform eliminating take-over risk led to a statistically significant increase in overall investments and all types of investments except for government grants and investment in water.
 While the results across the two legislation dates are qualitatively the same, the estimates using the earlier proposed date are slightly smaller.\footnote{However, we cannot reject the null hypothesis that both sets of estimates are equal at the 5\% level of significance.}